Negative Externalities Lead Markets To Produce

 1. Regulation:

-• Environmental Regulations set standards for pollution emissions, resource use, and other activities that generate negative externalities.
+• Environmental Regulations set standards for pollution emissions, resource use, and other activities that generate negative externalities And that's really what it comes down to..

 • These regulations can limit the quantity of pollution produced or require firms to adopt cleaner technologies.